Jaxmor/SaveImageBot/README.md

 **Goals**
 1. Create a database to store the saved files.
 2. Create a website that allows the user to navigate through the database and display the files.

+**Known Issues**
+1. The bot saves all files correctly into a new folder, however if the user enters the save command again, the bot won't save any new files submitted after the first save command prompt.
+A temporary workaround is to delete the old folder and run the save command again, then all files should be saved in the new folder.
+Issue maybe caused by the bot not acknowledging already existing files.